 - a current score (within past two years) of 75 or higher on the nursing entrance exam (RNET/HESI),

-- documentation of 6 months of full-time work experience as a PM prior to admission.
+- documentation of 6 months of full-time work experience from an employer/employers as a Paramedic prior to admission.

 The student must provide official transcripts to the Nursing Department and the Office of Enrollment Services immediately following the end of the semester for prerequisites taken at a college other than FGC during the semester in which the student is applying.
 The transcripts must be received by the last day of open registration as determined by the FGC Academic Calendar.
 Failure to provide these in a timely manner may result in non-admission to the nursing program.